billswartz7/utd.tools/README.md

 You should use the command
 sudo apt install gcc g++ make openssl libssl-dev zlib1g-dev libx11-dev

-After these packages are installed, you should be able to following the steps under "Building as an ADVANCED USER" to successfully build all of the tools.
+After these packages are installed, you should be able to follow the steps under "Building as an ADVANCED USER" to successfully build all of the tools.